Engine Block Repair

 Here's how:

 1. Always start at the ends of each crack.
-If it's long, take a punch and peen the crack at the ends.
+If it is long, take a punch and peen the crack at the ends.

 2. Drill a hole at one of the ends using a bit that matches the bolt.
 These cracks usually reach into a coolant or oil jacket.
 Be sure to drill deep enough to repair the leak.

 3. Ream a ridge around the bolt hole before inserting the bolt.
-These pinning kits have the proper tap, if not use a tap from your set.
+These pinning kits typically have the proper tap provided.

-4. Apply the thread lock or sealer provided in the kit and torque the bolt.
+4. Apply the thread lock or sealer and torque the bolt.

 6. Smooth the bolt even with the surface.

 Some kits include glue or epoxy to finish the bond.
 This method draws the two sides together, creating an almost undetectable repair.
-Follow any special procedures outlined in the kit your 'e using.
+Follow any special procedures outlined in the kit.